 Our organisation is thinking of recruiting healthcare professionals internationally for the first time.
 Can you advise us on the best way to do this, and which countries we should target?

-NHS Employers has produced a guide which covers all the main areas of consideration when planning international recruitment activity for the first time.
-When deciding which country to recruit from, one of the key decisions will be whether to look inside the EEA or further afield.
+You can read lots of tips and guidance in our international recruitment section and access our international recruitment toolkit.
+In terms of deciding which country to recruit from, one of the key decisions will be whether to look inside the EEA or further afield.
 The only firm guidance we can give is that employers must not actively target their recruitment activities at developing countries.

 What are the visa rules when recruiting healthcare professionals from within the European Union?